Samyssmile/spring-rocket/README.md

 #### Grafana
 You can run Grafana as a docker container.
 The default username, password for Grafana is admin,admin.
-You can use the startGrafana Script to run a Grafana Container, you will find that script in your commands folder.
+You can use the "startGrafana" Script to run a Grafana Container, you will find that script in your commands folder.

     ``http://localhost:3000/``
     ``Login: admin - admin

 ### Docker
 Every modern project should have Docker support.
-Spring-Rocket already configures to start with Docker.
+Spring-Rocket already configured to start inside a Docker container.

 Build your image with